iGEM-HUST-China/HUST-China-2025/CONTRIBUTING.md

 - [Contribute locally](#contribute-locally): Clone the repository to your local machine, make changes, and push them back to GitHub.

 > [!TIP]
-> - Due to the low-speed of the iGEM GitLab Web IDE, we recommend using the [GitHub Dev](https://github.dev/Lucas04-nhr/HUST-China-2025) web interface for editing files.
+> - Due to the low-speed of the iGEM GitLab, we recommend using the [GitHub Dev](https://github.dev/Lucas04-nhr/HUST-China-2025) web interface for editing files.
 > - You can also enter the iGEM GitLab Web IDE by clicking the "Edit" button on the top right corner of any file in this repository, then click the "Open in Web IDE" button.

 ### Contribute Locally